adrianvrj/unbound/docs/02-how-it-works.md

 After the flash loan completes, the Vault:
 1. Calculates shares based on deposited assets
-2. Mints vault shares (XFRRR) to the user
+2. Mints vault shares (uBTC) to the user

 ### Deposit Flow Diagram